(CNN) -- Here's a look at the life of Gabrielle Giffords, U.S. Representative from Arizona 2007 to 2012.

 January 8, 2013 - Giffords and her husband launch the website, Americans for Responsible Solutions.
 It addresses gun violence prevention and gun owner responsibility.

-January 30, 2013 - Giffords and her husband Mark Kelly appear before the Senate Judiciary Committee to make a statement about gun violence in the U.S.
+January 30, 2013 - Giffords and her husband Mark Kelly appear before the Senate Judiciary Committee to make a statement about gun violence in the United States.

 February 11, 2013 - Giffords appears in the gun legislation advertisement, "Let's Get this Done," scheduled to run this week on television and online.